Khayr al-Din al-Zirikli: Career

-In 1921, Zirikli became a subject of the Kingdom of Hejaz and Hussein bin Ali, Sharif of Mecca made him adviser to his son Abdullah I of Jordan on the establishment of the first government in Amman, where he was appointed Inspector General of the Ministry of Education.
+In 1921, Zirikli became a subject of the Kingdom of Hejaz and Hussein bin Ali, Sharif of Mecca made him adviser to his son Abdullah I of Jordan on the establishment of the first government in Amman, where he was appointed inspector general of the Ministry of Education.

 The French government overturned Zirikli's death sentence and he returned to Damascus.

 In 1925, Zirikli founded the Arabic printing works in Cairo, where he printed a number of own books and by other authors.
-In Jerusalem, he was with two other persons editor of the newspaper "Al-Hayat" which was closed by the British Mandatory Palestine administration.
+In Jerusalem, he was with two other persons editor of the newspaper Al-Hayat which was closed by the British Mandatory Palestine administration.

 From 1925 to 1927 during the Great Syrian Revolt he wrote in Syrian and Egyptian newspapers against the French Mandate for Syria and the Lebanon.
 The Mandate authorities again condemned him to death and demanded that Fuad I of Egypt silence Kheraddin Al-Zerakly or expel him from Egypt.
 Zirikli founded another daily newspaper in Jaffa.

-In 1930 Zirikli was elected member of the Arab Academy of Damascus.
+In 1930 he was elected member of the Arab Academy of Damascus.

 In 1934, Ibn Saud appointed Zirikli agent later envoy of Saudi Arabia in Cairo.
 He represented Ibn Saud in the discussions on the founding of the Arab League and signed the founding agreement.
 In 1946, Ibn Saud appointed Zirikli as Foreign Minister in his throne council, in agreement with Yusuf Yasin and the Arab League, and he became member of the Academy of the Arabic Language in Cairo.

-In 1951, Ibn Saud appointed Zirikli as the ministre plénipotentiaire to the Arab League in Cairo.

-From 1957 to 1963 Zirikli was the ambassador of Saud of Saudi Arabia to Mohammed V of Morocco in Rabat.

-In 1960 Zirikli was elected a member of the Iraqi Academy of Sciences.
+In 1951, Ibn Saud appointed him minister plenipotentiary to the Arab League in Cairo.
+From 1957 to 1963 Zirikli was the ambassador of Saudi Arabia to Morocco.
+In 1960 he was elected a member of the Iraqi Academy of Sciences.